OWASP/API-Security/2019/en/src/0xaa-insufficient-logging-monitoring.md

 * Configure custom dashboards and alerts, enabling suspicious activities to be detected and responded to earlier.

+## How to Detect

+In general, automated tools don't work because they will not trigger alerts.
+**Code review** allows detecting the absence or lack of logging throughout the source code.

 ## References

 ### OWASP